AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 Chunks that have already been included in an example can be run by clicking the green play button in the top right corner of the chunk or by using **Ctrl + Shift + Enter** (**Cmd + Shift + Enter** on a Mac).
 See [this guide using to R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html#using-notebooks) for more information about inserting and executing code chunks.

+#### Obtaining the R Notebooks

+To run the example yourself, you will need to [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://stackoverflow.com/a/6466993) this repository: https://github.com/AlexsLemonade/refinebio-examples

 ## Apply this workflow to your own differential expression results

 If you'd like to adapt an example to include data you've obtained from [refine.bio](https://www.refine.bio/), and your own dataset's differential expression results, we recommend following these steps below.